Kanzaji/Kanzaji/README.md

 ## Hi there, Kanz profile here 👋

-Hope you doing well :D
+Hope you doing well :D Thanks for checking out my profile <3

 Here is some info about me:
 ---